vestrel00/contacts-android/README.md

     .commit()
 ```

-If we no longer like John Doe, we can remove  him from our life,
+If we no longer like John Doe, we can **delete** him from our life,

 ```
 Contacts(context)